lowRISC/opentitan/util/otbnsim/README.md

 ## Get program from database of test programs

 Test programs are available in a python module.
-Assembler codes are stored in this file and they can be generated as with the assembler.
+Assembly code are stored in this file and they can be generated as with the assembler.

 Examples:

-- Produce assembler code
+- Produce assembly code

 ```console
 $ python test/programs.py mul_256x256